maxfra01/LM-2nd-year-lectures/I Semester/Information Systems Security/Foundational cryptography.md

 The **receiver of a message needs to check if a certificate is valid!**

 Techniques to revoke certificates: **CRL** (Certificate revoked list) and **OCSP** (On-line certificate status protocol).

+# X.509 Certificates

+A **Public key certificate** typically binds a key ton an identity.
+There are **digitally signed** by a **CA (Certificate Authority)**, and they can be revoked on request by the user and the issuer.
+A X.509 Certificate contains:
+- The version of the certificate, typically 2 or 3
+- The serial number
+- The signature algorithm
+- The issuer
+- The validity (expiration date)
+- Other info
+- The **CA digital signature**.

+A **PKI**, Public key Infrastructure put in place for the creation, distribution and revocation of public key certificates.
+Any certificate can be revoked before the expiration date on request from the owner or autonomously by the issuer.

+When working with certificates, it is **receiver responsibility** to check the validity of a certificate at a signature time.

+![[Pasted image 20241122210217.png]]Who ensure the identity of CA?
+CAs are organized in a **hierarchical** model.
+When we need to verify a certificate we need to go up the hierarchy until we find a **Trusted root CA** which is secure and trusted.

+### Certificate revocation

+- **CRL (Certificate revocation list)** is a list of revoked certificates, signed by the CA. The location of the CRL is indicated by the CRL distribution point
+- **OCSP (Online certificate status protocol)**: is a protocol that tells validity ad the current time.